abidanBrito/set-class/README.md

 A rather basic set class in C++17, originally written for a school assignment.
 There are two separate implementations.
-One uses a static array, while the other relies on a vector container, for optimized memory usage and ease-of-use.
+One uses a static array, while the other relies on a vector container for optimized memory usage and ease-of-use.
 However, they are completely interchangeable, as they share member function signatures.